 Turn off the Hardware Acceleration

-- Under Performance, uncheck the “Use hardware acceleration when available” box.
+- The “Use hardware acceleration when available” box should be unchecked under Performance.

 Uninstalling graphics drivers